Articles

 Overall momentum of the chart: Bullish

-Supporting reasons: Identified as a pullback support that aligns with the 127.2% Fibonacci projection and the 38.2% Fibonacci retracement, indicating a potential level where the price could stabilize once again.
+Supporting reasons: Identified as an overlap support that aligns with the 161.8% Fibonacci retracement, indicating a potential level where the price could stabilize once again

 Supporting reasons: Identified as a swing high resistance, indicating a potential level that could cap further upward movement.